 Everyone I’ve spoken to, travelers and locals alike, have told me: If you want to like Romania, don’t go to Bucharest first. **Disclaimer – after publishing this, I’ve had a few people express to me how much love they hold for Bucharest.
-As I’ve never been, I can’t really say one way or the other, but the majority of people (again, both locals and tourists) warn me to stay away from Bucharest.
+I’ve only been a handful of times at this point, and I stand by what others have told me.
+I personally didn’t care too much for Bucharest, but, to each his own!

 If you’re looking for a city to live in Romania, try some of the other more developed cities: Cluj-Napoca, Sibiu, Brașov, Timișoara, and Iași.

 you can still enjoy the seaside!

 If you’re familiar with the geographic location of Romania, you already know it’s one of the countries on the Black Sea.
 However, if Geography isn’t your forte, you’ll be pleased to learn that Romania boasts many seaside resort towns.

 If you’re up for a party, head to Vama Veche, one of the most underrated beach destinations in Europe!